top of page

 woman and man reviewing paperwork

 Overall, Extra Help plays a vital role in making healthcare more affordable and accessible for low-income Medicare beneficiaries.
 It contributes to better health outcomes, financial stability, and an improved quality of life for those who may otherwise struggle to afford necessary prescription drugs.
-If you believe you may be a candidate for Extra Help, reach out for assistance today.
+If you believe you may be a candidate for Extra Help, Contact Milestone Medicare today.
 Qualifying for the program could save you thousands of dollars annually while also helping you achieve peace of mind, helping you access the medications you need without facing financial barriers.

 bottom of page